whilei/etcdev.gitbook/emerald-sdk/emeraldsdk-get-started.md

 $ git clone https://github.com/ETCDEVTeam/emerald.git
 ```

-Within the working directory run
+Within the working directory run the following.
+Note that it may be necessary for your system to run with `sudo`.

 ```text
 $ npm link